Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 We’ve already seen the proof.
 Our digital marketing team frequently uses automated campaigns to expand traffic, boost awareness of our clients’ brands, and improve efficiency.

-Since their implementation, the Google Ads automation features we’ve seen the most success with are:
+Since their implementation, the Google Ads automation tools we’ve seen the most success with are:

 Below, we’ll explain how these capabilities can help optimize your Google Ads accounts and which crucial things you should keep in mind when using them.